Lawsuits piling up against Norfolk Southern after train derailment

 Cassity said that training for new workers had been cut down from 18 weeks to six, and workers sometimes have just 90 seconds to conduct a safety inspection of an entire train car.

-Sen. Brown called out the rail company for giving out dividends and stock buybacks last year.
-"Their total buybacks and dividends are higher than their investment in rails," he said Thursday.
+Sen. Sherrod Brown (D-Ohio) called out the rail company for giving out dividends and stock buybacks last year.
+"Their total buybacks and dividends are higher than their investment in rails," he said at a press event Thursday.

 CBS News' Michael Kaplan and The Associated Press contributed reporting.